 - Dogs love the toy - the product is a hit.

-Alternatively, in the above scenario imagine if entrepreneur A spent 2 years developing his dog toy and customer base only to discover that the reviews of the toy are negative consistently?
+Alternatively, in the above scenario imagine if entrepreneur A spent 2 years developing his dog toy and trying to grow his customer base only to discover that the reviews of the toy are negative consistently.
 What a waste of time!

 The Canvas Strategy